esl/MongooseIM/doc/modules/mod_auth_token.md

 'provision' \0 <BARE_JID> \0 <EXPIRES_AT> \0 <VCARD> \0 <MAC>
 ```

-For example (these tokens are randomly generated,
-hence field values don't make much sense,
-line breaks are inserted only for the sake of formatting,
-`<vCard/>` inner XML is snipped):
+For example (these tokens are randomly generated, hence field values don't make much sense - line breaks are inserted only for the sake of formatting,`<vCard/>` inner XML is snipped):

 ```
 'access' \0 Q8@localhost \0 64875466454